pymc-devs/pymc-data-umbrella/sprint/index.md

   - You can contribute to documentation with knowledge of markdown and maybe some basic statistics
   - You can contribute to CI/CD issues or Python issues with basic knowledge of programming
   - You can contribute to core codebase with knowledge of Python + Bayesian Statistics
-  - Note: {ref}`Check the sprint cheat sheet <decision_tree>` to know a suitable area of contribution and some resources to prepare you for it
+  - Note: {ref}`Check the event cheat sheet <decision_tree>` to know a suitable area of contribution and some resources to prepare you for it

 ## Target Audience
 The following table answers the question **"This sprint is for someone who is/has ..."**